-The water content of dentin is necessary for the action of self-adhesive cement to release the middle hydrogen ions allowing demineralization of the smear layer by the acid monomers, which can be reused in the reaction between the monomers of phosphate [multifunctional acid] and particles of alkaline charge [22,23].
+The water content on dentin is necessary factor for the action/bonding process of the self-adhesive cement to release the middle hydrogen ions allowing demineralization of the smear layer by the acid monomers, which can be reused in the reaction between the monomers of phosphate [multifunctional acid] and particles of alkaline charge [22,23].
 The acidic property of self-adhesive cement due to high concentrations of acid monomers during polymerization is neutralized by reaction between phosphate groups and alkaline charged particles and hydroxyapatite [23].
 When neutralization is complete, the cement becomes more hydrophilic, which leads to increased wettability on the surface, and higher susceptibility of the interface to hydrolysis [22].
-The action of self-adhesive cement and water concentration of dentin explains the results obtained through the nanoleakage test of poorest performance for the groups with dentin as finish line location [DR and DC] and better performance for the groups with the enamel finish line location [ER and EC] and resin composite [RR and RC], due to their characteristics of lower water content and absence of water [22,23].
+The action of self-adhesive cement and water concentration of dentin explains the results obtained through the nanoleakage test of poorest performance for the groups with finish line location on dentin [DR and DC] and better performance for the groups with finish line location on enamel [ER and EC] and composite resin[RR and RC], due to their characteristics of lack of water content and absence of water [22,23].

-Previous studies have classified the case of remaining cement in both the tooth and crown as cohesive failure, which was observed in only the RR and RC groups of our study [24].
-Adhesive failure was the most frequent failure type in our study, which indicates that the bond strength of the cement to surface is less than that of the cement to crown and the presence of debonding on the surface of the ceramics/resin composite such as failure of the bonding crown/cement bond [23,24].
-This finding may be due to the lack of silane; reports have indicated that the acid monomer present in the universal adhesive influences the effect of silane to promote instability of the bond [23-25].
+Previous studies have classified the case of remaining cement in both the tooth and crown as cohesive failure [24], which was observed only in the RR and RC groups of this present study.
+Adhesive failure was the most frequent failure type in this study, which indicates that the bond strength of the cement to surface is less than that of the cement to crown and the presence of debonding on the surface of the ceramics/composite resinsuch as failure of the bonding crown/cement bond [23,24].
+This finding may be due to a lack of silane; reports indicate that the acid monomer, present in the universal adhesive, may react with the silane present in the solution, resulting in a volatilization of the same [23-25].

-The self-etching adhesive used as a bonding agent in our study comprises a combination of silane, HEMA, 10-methacryloyloxydecyl dihydrogen phosphate (MDP), and bisphenol-A diglycidyl ether dimethacrylate (Bis-GMA) in a single vial [25].
+The self-etching adhesive used as a bonding agent in this study comprises a combination of silane, HEMA, 10-methacryloyloxydecyl dihydrogen phosphate (MDP), and bisphenol-A diglycidyl ether dimethacrylate (Bis-GMA) in a single vial [25].
 Adhesives with the MDP component provide a reliable bond between the crown material and tooth surface [24,25].
 The combination of silane with MDP monomer increases the level of cross-linkages with the methacrylates groups and also improves wettability of the surface, which results in the improved adhesion mechanism of the system [25].
-However, studies have indicated the absence of significant differences between the use of silane alone and single-vial universal adhesive [25]; moreover, single-vial universal adhesives have problems associated with the instability of silane in solution on contact with MDP and bis-GMA [25].
+However, studies have indicated the absence of significant differences between the use of silane alone and universal single-bond adhesive [25]; moreover, single-vial universal adhesives have problems associated with the instability of silane in solution on contact with MDP and bis-GMA [25].
 In acidic media with the presence of water and MDP, the reactions of the silanol group would result in a decreased level of bond strength of the interface and resistance to infiltration [24,25].

-With regard to correlation analysis, the data did not pass the test of homoscedasticity, even though it passed the tests of normality; therefore, Spearman correlation analysis was performed.
-Spearman's correlation revealed a negative and high correlation between the tensile bond strength and marginal adaption ( = -0.508; P < .00)].
-The groups with the highest tensile bond strength showed the lowest cementation line [group with enamel finish line location], and those with a higher cementation line showed lower bond strength [group with resin composite finish line location].
+Spearman's correlation revealed a negative and high correlation between the tensile bond strength and marginal adaption ( = -0.508; P < .00) [26].
+The groups with the highest tensile bond strength showed the lowest cementation line [group with enamel finish line location], and those with a higher cementation line showed lower bond strength [group with composite resinfinish line location].